 Dilation and curettage (D and C) is a procedure in which material from the inside of the uterus is removed.
 The "dilation" refers to dilation of the cervix, the lower part of the uterus that opens into the vagina (figure 1).
 "Curettage" refers to the scraping or removal of tissue lining the uterine cavity (endometrium) with a surgical instrument called a curette.

-D and C may be done to diagnose a problem, such as abnormal uterine bleeding, or as a treatment for miscarriage or excessive bleeding.
+D and C may be done to diagnose a problem, such as irregular or excessive menstrual bleeding, or as a treatment for miscarriage.
 This topic discusses the reasons for D and C, how to prepare for the procedure, and what to expect afterwards.

 REASONS FOR D AND C

 There are a number of reasons a D and C might be performed.
-In some cases, the procedure is used to gain information about the uterus to diagnose a medical condition (called diagnostic D and C).
-In other cases, the procedure is used to treat a medical problem or condition (called therapeutic D and C).
+In some cases, the procedure is used to gain information about the uterus to diagnose a medical condition (called a diagnostic D and C).
+In other cases, the procedure is used to treat a medical problem or condition (called a therapeutic D and C).

-Diagnostic D and C — The primary reason for a diagnostic D and C is to obtain samples of the endometrium to evaluate abnormal uterine bleeding or abnormal cells that may be from the uterus that were found during routine screening for cervical cancer.
+Diagnostic D and C — The primary reason for a diagnostic D and C is to obtain samples of the endometrium to evaluate abnormal uterine bleeding or to look for abnormal cells that may be from the uterus that were found during routine screening for cervical cancer.
 (See "Patient information: Cervical cancer screening (Beyond the Basics)".)

-In most cases, a healthcare provider will try to obtain a tissue sample with an office procedure called endometrial biopsy.
+In most cases, a healthcare provider will try to obtain a tissue sample with an office procedure called an endometrial biopsy.
 In some cases, endometrial biopsy is not possible or insufficient tissue is obtained.
-When this occurs, D and C must be done to obtain an adequate tissue sample.
+When this occurs, a D and C must be done to obtain an adequate tissue sample.